Are you looking for a quick guide on how to use a receipt book? If yes, you’ve come to the right place!

-In a receipt book who gets what copy?
+In a receipt book, who gets what copy?

 You can also find sets containing up to 4 different colored receipts.
-This type of receipt book comes in handy if your business has many departments involved in the sales process.
+This type of receipt book is handy if your business has many departments involved in the sales process.
 For example, your business may want to give the white copy to the client, the yellow one to the sales department, the pink one to the finance department, and the blue one remains in the receipt book.

 How to use a receipt book: Essential items to fill out in a receipt